cosmos/gaia/docs/migration/cosmoshub-4-delta-upgrade.md

 >
 > panic: UPGRADE "Gravity-DEX" NEEDED at height: 6910000: v5.0.0-4760cf1f1266accec7a107f440d46d9724c6fd08

+3. Important note to all validators: Although the upgrade path is essentially to replace the binary when the software panics and halts at the upgrade height, an important disaster recovery operation is to take a snapshot of your state after the halt and before starting v5.0.0.
-3. Replace the Gaia v4.2.1 binary with the Gaia v5.0.0 binary
+4. Replace the Gaia v4.2.1 binary with the Gaia v5.0.0 binary
-4. Start the Gaia v5.0.0 binary using the following command (also applying any additional flags and parameters to the binary needed by the operator, e.g., `--home $HOME`):
+5. Start the Gaia v5.0.0 binary using the following command (also applying any additional flags and parameters to the binary needed by the operator, e.g., `--home $HOME`):

 > gaiad start --x-crisis-skip-assert-invariants